What to shop during Target Deal Days

 The best Prime Day sales at other retailers

-In addition to Target, the following retailers are offering sales during Prime Day:
+In addition to Target, the following retailers are offering sales during Prime Day we think you'll like.

 - Kohl’s: Up to 70% off bedding, outdoor toys, apparel and more during the Summer Cyber Deals event through July 13